stephenslab/gtexresults/readmerun.md

-In this directory, you will find the script to reproduce the results found in Urbut et al.
+In this directory, under the file 'scripts' you will find the script to reproduce the results found in Urbut et al.

-1) First, download the input data at https://github.com/surbut/gtexresults_matrixash/wiki/mash_gtex_analysis.zip.
+1) You'll note that the input data necessary to run this analysis is all available under inputs.
+This may take some time to run, and so we recommend using a cluster or submittable file system.
+We have conveniently provided the user with the outputs of running mash in *Results_Data*.

 2) The script, *MidwayScripts.R* here will help you to produce several sets of files